Data (Star Trek): Television series and films

+In Star Trek: Lower Decks season 5's "Fully Dilated," an alternate universe version of Data gets trapped in the prime universe.
+This version of Data, who is purple, is still active in 2382 rather than having been destroyed years earlier and serves on the Enterprise-D which is similarly still intact.
+The alternate Data is shown to share many of his prime counterpart's traits and even some of his experiences, such as a close friendship with Geordi La Forge and getting trapped in 19th century San Francisco.
+After the Enterprise briefly crosses into the prime universe via a mysterious interdimensional rift "while battling some evil clones of Tasha Yar, or something," Data is left behind and his shuttle crashes on Dilmer III, a pre-industrial planet experiencing time dilation.
+Data's head -- the only part of his body to survive -- is recovered by Starfleet lieutenants Beckett Mariner, D'Vana Tendi, and T'Lyn, but a transporter mishap strands them on the planet for a year of relative time.
+During this period, Tendi finds a way to power Data's head and reactivate him and he provides her with advice and help with her science.
+Data is eventually beamed to the USS Cerritos where he recommends both Tendi and T'Lyn for the open senior science officer position.
+The crew load Data's head into a torpedo casing and fire it back through the rift to be recovered by the Enterprise on the other side.

 Spot

 Spot is Data's pet cat and a recurring character in the show.
 Spot appears in several episodes during TNG's last four seasons, as well as in the feature films Star Trek Generations and Star Trek: Nemesis.
 She first appears in the episode "Data's Day".
-Despite her name, Spot is not actually patterned with spots.
 Spot originally appears as a male Somali cat, but later appears as a female orange tabby cat, eventually giving birth to kittens (TNG: "Genesis").
+In Star Trek: Picard, his memories of Spot are the last ones that Data "surrenders" to Lore.

 Popular culture

 Like Spock, Data became a sex symbol and Spiner's fan mail came mostly from women.
 He described the letters as "romantic mail" that were "really written to Data; he's a really accessible personality".

 Robotics engineers regard Data (along with the droids from the Star Wars movies) as the pre-eminent face of robots in the public's perception of their field.
 On April 9, 2008, Data was inducted into Carnegie Mellon University's Robot Hall of Fame during a ceremony at the Carnegie Science Center in Pittsburgh, Pennsylvania.